 8.15 am.
-Today it’s reported that so-called Islamic State militants have blown up Palmyra’s 2,000 year old temple of Baalshamin.
+Today it’s reported that so-called Islamic State militants have blown-up Palmyra’s 2,000 year old temple of Baalshamin.
 The group has already destroyed several ancient sites in Iraq, some of which were among the most important cultural centres of the ancient world.
 Such atrocities are motivated by a desire to purge the regions that they’ve captured of the vestiges of idolatrous religion.
 Christianity, I’m ashamed to say, has dirtied its hands with such practices on numerous occasions throughout its history.
-For example, in the sixteenth century, Protestant iconoclastic riots broke out in Britain and in those European countries in which the new movement had taken root; individuals attacked, mutilated, overlaid, and destroyed many religious images in catholic churches, abbeys, and monasteries.
+For example, in the sixteenth century, Protestant iconoclastic riots broke-out in Britain and those European countries in which the new movement had taken root; individuals attacked, mutilated, overlaid, and destroyed many religious images in Catholic churches, abbeys, and monasteries.

 9.00 am.
 A busy day ahead.
 Two primary calls: foremostly, a review of MA and PhD written submissions (with Bach’s Art of the Fugue in the background) and a peer review of a journal essay article; secondarily, the adaptation of my 78-rpm gramophone record polishing technique to a conceptual end:

 For sometime, I’ve wanted to make small-scale and immediate sound pieces — the equivalent of self-contained drawings.
 The disc on the studio table is a Zonophone double-sided gramophone record, made in England between 1915 and 1926.
 The recording is part of Handel’s Messiah (1741), sung, with an instrumental accompaniment, by the bass Foster Richardson: